 Rinse out the saucepan to remove any bits of lemon peel adhering to the sides, and return the lemon water to it.
 Add the fresh lemon juice.

 In a small bowl stir together the sugar and cornstarch to evenly combine them.
-Add the salt, egg yolks, 1/3 cup water, and pinch of turmeric.
+Add the salt, 1/3 cup of water, and pinch of turmeric.
 Whisk until smooth.
 Then add the egg yolks, and whisk again until smooth.
 (If you add the egg yolks first, they will get ‘cooked’ by the sugar and may produce small lumps.)

 Whisk the egg yolk mixture into the lemon water in the saucepan.
 Heat over medium-high heat, stirring constantly, until it comes to a full rolling boil, then cook for 15 seconds more.